 - Select the relevant:

-- Round from the Round drop-down option.
-If you haven't created your judging round, go to Settings > Entries > Rounds to do so
+- Round from the Round drop-down option; if you haven't created your judging round yet, see our guide: Round configuration

 - Choose a number of assignments